Quiri/quiri.github.io/_posts/2015-08-22-start-h2o-on-hadoop-from-r.md

 You can easily start H2O on hadoop, run your analytics and close all the processes without occuppying Hadoop nodes and memory all the time.

 <hr>
-I like to take a bath.
+<span class = "dropcap">I </span> like to take a bath.
 Fill a bath and warm up in there is a perfect refreshment after a hard working day.
 I like it so much so I decided to do it even at work.
 I'm running `H2O` in the huge bathtub called `hadoop`.
 I'm lazy to do any hadoop side setting (and don't wanna bother my super data engineer team), but I wanted to have a button that starts and finishes everything from R. Now I have it and name it `ofuro`, bathing in Japanese, which starts H2O on hadoop from R and finishes it after your awesome works.

 ![ofuro]({{ site.url }}/images/ofuro.jpg)